We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Each manufacturer will have a specific set of instructions on shake dosages and frequencies.
 When people are ready to drink a shake, they simply need to shake the bottle, and it is ready for consumption.

-Although there is debate about when to consume a protein shake for muscle gain, a person should consider drinking it within 1 hour of their workout.
+Although there is debate about when to consume a protein shake for muscle gain, a person should consider drinking it within

 For people looking at protein shakes to lose weight, they may consume them instead of a meal or with a small amount of food.
 However, it is important to ensure the shake contains other nutrients beyond protein to help a person maintain a healthful diet.